jrminter/edp/R/Readme.md

 ## Peaks directory

-The Peaks packaged pactched to handle the new C calling convention in R $\ge$ 3.0.0
+The Peaks packaged patched to handle the new C calling convention in R $\ge$ 3.0.0